Finding Primary Sources in Print

 USING SECONDARY SOURCES:

-If you're searching for primary sources on a topic, one good place to start is a secondary source that cites original texts, manuscripts, and archives.
+If you're searching for primary sources on a topic, one good place to look is a secondary source that cites original texts, manuscripts, and archives.

-► Look for subject headings with these subheadings: Fiction • In Literature • Juvenile fiction • Drama • Poetry • Literary collections
+► For novels, plays, films, and stories about a topic, add these terms as 'Subjects' in the Advanced Search: Fiction • In Literature • Juvenile fiction • Drama • Poetry • Literary collections

 ► Example: Better Never Than Late, a collection of interconnected short stories about Nigerian migrants in Belgium

 AN IMPORTANT SERIES: British Documents on the End of Empire

 Sources for Feature Films and Documentaries